Preacher (TV series): Development

 On November 16, 2013, it was announced that AMC was developing a TV series based on the DC Vertigo comic book series Preacher.
 On November 18, 2013, it was revealed that Seth Rogen and Evan Goldberg were developing the series pilot with Sam Catlin, and that it would be distributed by Sony Pictures Television.
 On February 6, 2014, AMC ordered a pilot script to be written by Rogen and Goldberg, and confirmed Sam Catlin would serve as showrunner.
 On December 3, 2014, AMC ordered the pilot, written by Catlin, to be filmed.
 Comic creators Steve Dillon and Garth Ennis serve as co-executive producers for the series.
 From season 3, the show's three lead actors–Dominic Cooper, Ruth Negga and Joseph Gilgun–serve as co-executive producers.

 On May 14, 2015, Rogen revealed that filming on the pilot episode of Preacher had started.
 Rogen additionally revealed that he and Goldberg would be directing the pilot.

 The series was officially picked up on September 9, 2015 with a ten-episode order which premiered on May 22, 2016.
 On June 29, 2016, AMC renewed the series for a 13-episode second season that premiered on June 25, 2017.
-On October 26, 2017, it was announced the series was renewed for a third season, which premiered on June 24, 2018, and is set to consist of 10 episodes.
+On October 26, 2017, it was announced the series was renewed for a third season, which premiered on June 24, 2018, and consisted of 10 episodes.
 On November 29, 2018, it was announced that the series was renewed for a fourth season, with production beginning in early 2019 in Australia.
 On April 8, 2019, it was announced that the fourth season would be the series' final season and that it would premiere on August 4, 2019.